mco-gh/mco.dev/content/post/learning.md

 will fall into place.

-As an aside, the writer here, <a href="https://twitter.com/perborgen" target="_blank">Per Harald Borgen</a>, is one of the co-creators of an amazing new learning tool, which provides a seemingly magical experience, the ability to pause a running video and play with the code in progress.
+As an aside, the writer here, <a href="https://twitter.com/perborgen" target="_blank">Per Harald Borgen</a>, is one of the co-creators of an amazing new learning tool, which provides a seemingly magical experience: the ability to pause a running video and play with the code in progress.
 Check it out at <a href="http://scrimba.com" target="blank">scrimba.com</a>.